AxiaCoin/axia-network-v2/README.md

 ### Binary Repository

-Install AxiaGo using an `apt` repository.
+Install Axia using an `apt` repository.

 #### Adding the APT Repository